insideclojure/insideclojure.github.io/_posts/2024-09-12-method-values.md

 ## The olden days

-Clojure functions are first-class values and can easily be passed around, but a common question seen in Clojure forums for years is how map a static method (or instance method or constructor) over a collection.
+Clojure functions are first-class values and can easily be passed around, but a common question seen in Clojure forums for years is how to map a static method (or instance method or constructor) over a collection.
 The canonical answer has been to wrap it in an anonymous function:

 {% highlight clojure %}
 ;; static method